gkeenans/gkeenan.co/src/about/index.md

 For 12 years I worked in corporate tech.
 I was good at what I did (writing, marketing, facilitation, leadership, learning & development), but ultimately realized after being burnt out for an inordinate amount of time that something had to change before I lost my mind.

-In the process of recuperating, I realized that I’ve neglected the artistic side of me—the imaginative, curious child who was never afraid to try new things and play with ideas they conjured up.
-Somewhere along the way of building a “career,” I let fear dictate how I lived my life.
+In the process of recuperating, I discovered that I had neglected the artistic side of me—the imaginative, curious child who was never afraid to try new things and play with ideas they conjured up.
+Turns out, somewhere along the way of building a “career,” I let fear dictate how I lived my life.
 I stopped taking chances.
 I found new ways to say “no” to myself.

 Eventually, I became exhausted with getting in my own way.
 So now I’m working to reconnect with curiosity, with imagination, with joy.

 I’m excited to meet myself again.

-If you’re here, you’ve probably seen my photos, my VO work, podcasts, writing, and various other creative output.
-I’m fully committed to embracing my innate desire to try things that interest me, and ignore the inner-censor that says, “No. Specialize.
+If you’re here, you’ve probably seen my writing, or my photos, or my VO work, or podcasts, or various other creative output.
+Some would say that I stretch myself too thin.
+But I’m fully committed to embracing my innate desire to try things that interest me, and ignore the inner-censor that says, “No. Specialize.
 Commit.
 You’re too messy.
 Too disorganized.
-No one will fucking like you.”

-I don’t care.
-I’m not afraid to be seen trying (anymore).<br><br>
+How could anyone possibly like you?”

+I don't need narrative cohesion to be a fucking person.

+Like Walt Whitman once said:

+> Hi.
+I'm Walt Whitman.

+I think what he meant by that was that, yeah, he was *Walt Whitman*, but he was also, just, like, Walt Whitman.
+Y'know?
+Just a guy bein' a dude sittin' in a forest.
+Writin' poems.

+Point is, we're all just lil' guys.
+So much more than what we appear to be.
+And, personally, after years of whittling myself down into an empty shell devoid of passion or anything even resembling an identity, I decided that I’m not afraid to be seen trying anymore.<br><br>

 <img id="aboutselfie" src="/assets/img/self.jpeg" alt="Self-portrait of a masculine-presenting person taking a photo with an iPhone in a mirror.
 Half of their face is divided by a bezel in the mirror, refracting their face in a disconcerting way.
 They are wearing a black army cap and a pink henley t-shirt.
 Their facial hair is a dark, full mustache with a small patch underneath their bottom lip.
 A small glimpse of dark blue nail polish can be seen on a few of their fingers.">